vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-27-more-on-postgres-and-json.md

             (3, 'humidity', '{ "enabled": false, "height": 1.34, "device": { "version": "3.4", "supported": true } }');
 ```

-Let's enable the humidity sensor
+We can then enable the humidity sensor:

 ```sql
 UPDATE sensors